French Linen Sheets, Duvet Covers, Shams & Pillow Cases

 - Wash: Use gentle cycle, mild liquid detergent and cold water.

 - Dry: Tumble dry on low temperature with dryer balls.

-Washing your Primary Pillow every 3-6 months will keep it clean and make it last.
+Washing your Pillow No. 47 every 3-6 months will keep it clean and make it last.
 On average, two standard pillows make one load.